Article

 Overview

-• A larger, stronger forum with greater reach and ability to influence local and regional workforces.
+• a larger, stronger forum with greater reach and ability to influence local and regional workforces

-• A larger pool of ideas and expertise to draw upon.
+• a larger pool of ideas and expertise to draw upon

-• Alignment to NHS England (NHSE) geography, reducing meeting duplication for NHSE colleagues.
+• alignment to NHS England (NHSE) geography, reducing meeting duplication for NHSE colleagues

-• The potential to attract more external speakers.
+• the potential to attract more external speakers.

-The Midlands SPF co-chairs include representation from both regions:
+The co-chairs include representation from both patches:

 • Rob Simcox – Sherwood Forest Hospitals NHS Foundation Trust (East Midlands)